 6. Have I done my Facebook homework?

-In case you weren’t aware, one could easily spend hundreds of hours learning all of the ins and outs of Facebook Ads.
+You could easily spend hundreds of hours learning all of the ins and outs of Facebook Ads.
 In fact, Facebook offers over 90 courses and various certifications through their Facebook Blueprint program.

 Now, it’s typically not recommended for business owners to devote dozens and hundreds of hours to study every detail of Facebook Ads.
 But we do suggest spending a bit of time learning the basics before you dip into your ad budget.